250 Participants Needed

 The trial does not specify if you need to stop your current medications, but it requires that you have been on stable heart failure therapy for at least three months before joining.
 It's best to discuss your specific medications with the trial team.

-What data supports the effectiveness of the CardiAMP cell therapy treatment for heart failure?
+What evidence suggests that the CardiAMP cell therapy system might be an effective treatment for heart failure?

 AR